reganbaucke/JuDGE.jl/README.md

 JuDGE stands for: Julia Decomposition for Generalized Expansion.
-Functionally, it is a solver which leverages the syntax of the JuMP modelling language to solve a particular class of capacity expansion problems.
+Functionally, it is a solver which leverages the syntax of the JuMP modelling language to solve complex multi-stage (and multi-horizon) capacity expansion problems.

+As of version 0.90, JuDGE supports generalized set partitioning problems.
+This, however, is experimental.

 Please see the [documentation](https://reganbaucke.github.io/JuDGE.jl/) for details about installing JuDGE.jl, and examples showing how to set up a stochastic capacity example